 ESRP distributes funds through a competitive project evaluation and selection process that results in an "Investment Plan" or ranked project list.
 New project proposals are solicited through a Request for Proposals (RFP) and evaluated by a technical review team made up of members from multiple agencies and organizations throughout Puget Sound.
 This team ranks projects using criteria made available to project applicants as they develop proposals.
 This evaluation results in a fair process that identifies the most promising restoration and protection opportunities.

-The 2018 ESRP restoration and protection grant program is no longer accepting applications.
-Click here to see the 2018 Restoration and Protection Grant RFP.
+The 2020 ESRP Restoration and Protection grant program is now accepting applications!
+For more information, visit the ESRP Restoration and Protection Grant Program page.

 For more information about currently and previously funded projects, visit the Salish Sea Wiki page.